0616039/Homework-2-Digits-detection/README.md

 I use the anchor values:
 29,67, 37,112, 57,112, 46,166, 64,150, 66,195, 85,166, 90,205, 121,204

 The class in obj.names is from 0 to 10 (since number 0 = 10) not 1 to 10 because yolo was only able to train from index 0.
 So, the class would be 11 not 10.

+In this part, we used pretrained weight darknet53.conv.74 to get better result.
+For the model architecture, we used YoloV3.
 <h2 id="Sixth">Speed Benchmark</h2>

 We tried to test the weight on Google Colab and we got the result 521 ms per loop.